kirithikask/EduAI-Learning-Assistant-Dynamic-Quiz-Scaling/README.md

 Backend Logic: Core Java with JDBC for handling application logic and database connectivity.

-Database: MySQL for storing subjects, topics, notes, resources, and student progress.
+Database: nosql-mongodb for storing subjects, topics, notes, resources, and student progress.

 PDF Handling: Apache PDFBox for extracting text from PDF